 Hauraki Plains College strives to offer all students access to a range of ICT-related resources and courses.
 The College allows students access to the Internet, as well as to a constantly expanding Intranet system including a specifically designed HPC app.

-Students are encouraged to bring their own technology device (Chromebook) but this is not essential.
+Students are encouraged to bring their own technology device (Chromebook) but this is not essential presently.
+From 2025 we intend to be a 'Bring your own Device' school.
+If you would like anymore information about this please contact: